aegershman/yugabyte-boshrelease/README.md

 This is a [BOSH](http://bosh.io/) release for [YugabyteDB](https://github.com/yugabyte/yugabyte-db).

-## ysql and you

-You should be aware that as of `0.1.x`, `ysql` (`postgres` API compatibility) is on by default.
-It currently cannot be turned off.
-This is because it simplifies operationalization and testing to be able to make these assumptions.
-If being able to turn off `ysql` is an issue for you, please let us know in a comment so that we can take it into consideration.
-It's not that it's impossible, we're just taking certain opinionated defaults.

 ## server-to-server tls

 TLS is currently under development.
 For the time being it's on by default, and `allow_insecure_connections: false` between nodes by default.
 You can opt-out using an operator file.